-Composition was the material favored by quality dollmakers such as American Character and Madame Alexander before the 1940s when hard plastic became the material of choice.
+Composition was the material favored by quality dollmakers such as American Character and Madame Alexander before the 1940s when hard injected plastic became the material of choice.
 The changeover from composition to hard plastic was gradual.
 Some composition dolls were produced as late as the 1950s, though not many.

-Composition is basically sawdust, glue, varnish and paint.
+Composition is basically sawdust, glue, varnish, and paint.
 It is a very good molding material, but it disintegrates over time.
 Dampness rots it.
 Excessive heat will destroy it.
 Time will have its way with it.
 Many dolls I love are old composition dolls.
 Finding these dolls in pristine condition can be impossible.
 If available, they are costly.
 Lacking money, I decided to learn to fix them.
 Old composition dolls in a state of deterioration are not difficult to acquire.
 If you can repair them yourself, you can get rare dolls for short money … but you will invest many long hours of yourself.

 Ana McGuffey (of the reader of the same name) was one of Madame Alexander’s most popular character dolls for decades, from the 1910s through the 1940s.
 Although her face changed with the times, she always had her hair in braids.
 She wore a pinafore with a floral print dress.
 Stocking and buttoned shoes.